Ute Krämer was appointed to the Ruhr University’s Department of Plant Physiology in 2009.

 Some plants are able to thrive even on heavy-metal polluted soil.
-How that works is analyzed in this project.
+In her project LEAP-EXTREME Ute Krämer analyzes how that works.

 Desert, toxic rocks, or soil with a high salt content: plants that have evolved to adapt to the most adverse conditions are everywhere.
 The composition of soil varies from location to location – including places where the differences can barely be seen with the naked eye.
 Plants master the challenges of their environment quite unobtrusively, for the most part.